JNPauli/Banter/open_lab_notebook/Documentation.md

 ## 28.11.2022
 For subject one, ses and run one the first level model was created.
 I created the respective design matrix.
 Also, I updated the exploration notebook with an updated plot for categories over time.

+## 29.11.2022
+Created a new plot to show how the categories distribute over time.